symfony/symfony/UPGRADE-4.4.md

  * Not tagging service route loaders with `routing.route_loader` has been deprecated.
  * Overriding the methods `KernelTestCase::tearDown()` and `WebTestCase::tearDown()` without the `void` return-type is deprecated.
  * Marked the `RouterDataCollector` class as `@final`.
+ * [BC BREAK] If you defined more than one bus, you must set the "bus" config option on the transport.
+     Messages received from this transport will be dispatched to this bus automatically.
+This replaces the `--bus` option of `messenger:consume` command and the `BusNameStamp`.
+ * [BC Break] Removed `messenger.middleware.add_bus_name_stamp_middleware` service
+ * [BC Break] Removed `messenger.middleware.failed_message_processing_middleware` service

 HttpClient
 ----------